jstetich/LCWMD_Monitoring_sum/Analysis/DO_Frequencies_Trend.md

 remove them all.

-Note that removing depth observations from Site S05 will remove those DATES from any model that uses the `FlowIndex` variable (see below) as a predictor.
+Note that removing depth observations from Site S05 will remove those dates from any model that uses the `FlowIndex` variable (see below) as a predictor.

 ``` r